adigaandyt/LetsReview-GitOps/README.md

 - **CI/CD** - Jenkins
 - **GitOps** - ArgoCD
 - **Logging** and Monitoring - EFK stack, Prometheus, and Grafana

-## Phase 0: The App
-First I wrote a simple flask application with a single HTML file [LetsReview-App](https://github.com/adigaandyt/LetsReview-App).
-The app has a few API calls and is doing CRUD operations with a MongoDB database

 ## Phase 1: Repository Setup
 I set up 3 repositories for this project,